l4blee/nosok/technical_reference.md

 # The technical reference of the project

 1. The database is Postgres
-2. The project should be executed in a docker image
+2. Run the project in a docker image
 3. Use GH Actions

 ## List of all commands